Sonoma Barracks: United States Military

 Seven weeks after war with Mexico had been declared in Washington, D.C., Commodore John D. Sloat, commander of the U.S. Navy's Pacific Squadron, after being assured that war with Mexico had been declared, instructed the captains of his ships to occupy Monterey on July 7 and Yerba Buena (now San Francisco) on July 9.
 Early on July 9 - Navy Lt.
 Joseph Revere was sent to Sonoma carrying two 27-star United States flags for the Sonoma Barracks and Sutter's Fort (the squadron had run out of new flags that reflected Texas’ admittance to the Union).
 Raising the Stars and Stripes in front of the barracks marked the end of the Bear Flag Revolt and the California Republic.

 The majority of the California Battalion was transported to San Diego by the U.S. Navy to assist in securing California for the United States.
 The barracks served as housing for a number of former Bears and their families after the California Battalion left.
 Most of those remaining Bears eventually returned to their homes.
 The Sonoma Alcalde complained to the U.S. Navy about the lack of protection for the town and a detachment of U.S. Marines was assigned to the Sonoma Barracks.
 The Navy completed the planking of the second floor, raised the roof and replaced the roof tile with shingles.

-In March, 1847, the Marines were replaced by Company "C" of what was called Stevenson's New York Volunteers.
-The enlistments of the New York Volunteers ended with the war and they were replaced in May, 1849, by a 37-man company of U.S. dragoons (Company C, 1st U.S. Dragoons) who moved into the barracks and established Camp Sonoma.
-Sonoma lost its military population in January, 1852, when the troops moved to Benicia and other assignments in California and Oregon.
+In March, 1847, the Marines were replaced by Company C of the 1st Regiment of New York Volunteers, known as Stevenson's Regiment.
+The enlistments of the New York Volunteers ended with the war, and they were replaced in May 1849, by 37 men of Company C, 1st U.S. Dragoons, moved arrived with Stephen W. Kearny's famous 2,000-mile march from Fort Leavenworth to San Diego.
+After a temporary posting in Los Angeles, Company C moved into the barracks and established Camp Sonoma.
+Additional units that were posted to the barracks from 1849 to 1852 included Companies A and K of the 1st U.S. Dragoons, Company E of the U.S. Regiment of Mounted Rifles, and small detachments from the 2nd U.S. Infantry, the 1st U.S. Artillery, and the 3rd U.S. Artillery.
+Sonoma lost its military population in January 1852, when the troops moved to Benicia and other assignments in California and Oregon.
 The Army continued to use part of the barracks as a supply depot until August 1853.

 Soon after the military left the building Vallejo filed a claim of $20,600 with the U.S. Army for back-rent.
 After several years the claim reached the Court of Claims where it was contested by the U.S. Solicitor General on a number of bases.
 The Court awarded Vallejo a reduced amount ($12,600) based upon a lower rental rate and shorter rental period than was originally claimed.